YimingHao0730/project2/README.md

 ```bash
 pip install -r requirements.txt
 ```
-(Have to use conda to install cudatoolkit)
+(Have to use conda to install cudatoolkit and cudnn)

 ### Building the project stages using `run.py`